Pam Silverberg, CSA

 He shared “working at Rose I witnessed first-hand the struggles that seniors were experiencing shifting from living independently to requiring assistance and suitable quality care.”
 It impassioned Joe to act and in 2006 he opened an assisted living facility.
 His facility is licensed for 9 residents where he and his staff provide 24/7 oversite and care.
 Joe opened his second assisted living facility in 2015.

-As an Interim Care Manager, Joe utilizes over 17 years of experience as a Register Nurse and assisted living facility owner.
+As an Senior Care Manager, Joe utilizes over 17 years of experience as a Register Nurse and assisted living facility owner.
 He is dedicated to providing valuable resources to families through their times of transition.
 Joe enjoys using his nursing skills and senior living care experience to assist seniors and their families to find the right care and fit for their loved one’s.

 Diana Hersh, LCSW